 Of course, those aren’t the only hydrating ingredients out there, but they’re among the best when your goal is supercharging your skin’s hydration so it looks and feels better fast.

-A quick tip that can really help when skin is feeling dry and dehydrated is to layer hydrating products.
+A quick tip that can really help when skin is feeling dry and dehydrated is to layer hydrating skin care products.
 By layering a series of hydrating ingredients, you build a stronger shield to protect against moisture loss, especially if you live in or will be visiting a dry, low-humidity environment.
 Even better, you can be sure you’re giving your skin a broad range of the best hydrating ingredients.

 Here’s an example of how to layer products for supercharged hydration: